dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 ## Supported Column Hints

-* `duckdb` can create unique indexes for columns with `unique` hints.
+`duckdb` can create unique indexes for columns with `unique` hints.
 However, **this feature is disabled by default** as it can significantly slow down data loading.

+## Timestamp and timezone configuration

-* `duckdb` supports various [timestamp types](https://duckdb.org/docs/sql/data_types/timestamp.html).
+`duckdb` supports various [timestamp types](https://duckdb.org/docs/sql/data_types/timestamp.html).
 You can configure them using column flags in the `dlt.resource` decorator or `pipeline.run` method.

 #### Example: TIMESTAMP_MS